Trial over Kari Lake’s last challenge to loss in Arizona governor’s race ends for 2nd day - KESQ

 The former TV anchor was among the most vocal of last year’s Republican candidates promoting former President Donald Trump’s election lies, which she made the centerpiece of her campaign.

-Lake listened to the proceedings from a seat in the back of the courtroom but did not speak.
-She left two hours into the hearing.
+Lake attended the hearing for a second consecutive day.
+She showed up in the afternoon but did not speak.

 While most other election deniers around the country conceded after losing their races in November, Lake did not.
 She lost to Hobbs by more than 17,000 votes.